Service Design in the Context of Complexity:

 Manuscripts should be prepared using the template file and guidelines found at the AuthorGuidelines page.
 Submitted papers should not have been previously published nor be currently under consideration for publication elsewhere.
 A double-blind review process will be employed for this special issue.

 Manuscripts should also be sent through the online submission system.
-Authors should choose “Special Issue on Material and Design” as the Journal Section when submitting papers.
+Authors should choose “Special Issue on Service Design 2021” as the Journal Section when submitting papers.